14 CE Hours - E649

 Here we will see the results of the opposite approach—the “pouring principle.”
 As you contact your client with ease, you help your client become an engaged partner in the work; in turn, you can put the “deep” back in deep tissue massage, but without strain or pain.

-Some of the information you’ll investigate in this course includes:
+Some of the information you’ll learn in this course includes:

 Display Certificates suitable for framing are available for $10 in addition to the certificate included with your tuition.
 Click here to order a Display Certificate.

 The Institute is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education Approved Provider.
 Approved Provider 049478-00.